The Essential Airbnb Co-Host Guide: Roles, Benefits, and Tips

 From here, you’ll need the bank details of your co-host so they can receive the payments accordingly.
 If your co-host isn’t comfortable sharing their bank details, you can collect the total amount and split it outside the Airbnb platform.

-Now, if you’re handling everything from check-ins and check-outs to managing the guest experience and even cleaning, you could bump your take up to 25% or opt for a flat management fee.
+However, suppose your responsibilities include taking care of everything from check-in and check-out to managing guest experience and cleaning.
+In that case, you could charge up to 25% or a flat management fee.

 Your agreement should stipulate who owns the property, the property address, who is the co-host, and the point of contact.